Sk1erLLC/AutoDAB/README.md

 ## What it does
-The AutoDAB 1.1 Mod was assemebed by Sk1er.
-This mod makes users automatically dab upon willing a game on Hypixel.
+The AutoDAB 1.1 Mod was assembled by Sk1er.
+This mod makes users automatically dab upon winning a game on Hypixel.

 ## Requirements
 AutoDAB 1.0 requires [RenderPlayerAPI](https://2pi.pw/dl/RenderPlayerAPI-1.8.9-1.0.jar)

 **If you use a 1.7 animations mod, you must disable anything that overrides f5 animations for this mod to work.
-If you use Orangemarshall's 1.7 animations mod, disable "3rd person sword block postion" in /animationsconfig and press save**
+If you use Orangemarshall's 1.7 animations mod, disable "3rd person sword block position" in /animationsconfig and press save**

 **For the Chroma feature to work, fast render must be disabled in Optifine.
 Video Settings -> Fast Render -> Off**
 ## Config Settings